 Knife Pivot Lube Knife Oil for Ultimate Smoothness

-A slight bit of play is okay, but too much can lead to handle tap, where flat sides of the blade tend to collide with the handles when flipping which is something you'll want to avoid.
+A slight bit of play is okay, but too much can lead to handle tap, where flat sides of the blade tend to collide with the handles when flipping, which is something you may want to avoid.

 Step 2: Tighten and Loosen Your Balisong